 Approximately half of Vera Bradley product sales are cotton-based.
-Our other fabrics include primarily nylon, polyester, microfiber, and leather.
+Our other fabrics include primarily fleece, polyester, and microfiber.
 We source our raw materials from various suppliers in Asia, with the majority coming from China and South Korea.
 Our global sourcing team works with select suppliers enabling us to optimize the mix of cost, lead time, quality, and reliability within our global supply network.
 We actively mitigate raw materials price increases through purchasing at advantageous times and periods.
 All of our suppliers must comply with our quality standards, and we use only a limited number of pre-approved suppliers who have demonstrated a commitment to delivering the highest quality products.
+We are continually updating our factory audit process and building a better compliance program to ensure our vendor code of conduct is met.
+In fact, in fiscal 2022 we moved from internal factory audits to partnering with BetterWork to conduct the audits.
+BetterWork brings diverse groups together (governments, global brands, factory owners, unions, and workers) to improve working conditions in the garment industry and make the sector more competitive.
+These audits encompass both the Vera Bradley and Pura Vida brands.
 In April 2016, we opened an office in Hong Kong to lead the global supply chain in Asia, including the oversight of sourcing and procurement.

-The majority of our Vera Bradley finished goods, not sourced through licenses or strategic partners, are manufactured by a variety of global manufacturers located primarily in Vietnam, Myanmar, Cambodia, Indonesia, and China.
+The majority of our Vera Bradley finished goods, not sourced through licenses or strategic partners, are manufactured by a variety of global manufacturers located primarily in Cambodia, Vietnam, Indonesia, and China.
+We discontinued manufacturing in Myanmar in mid-2021.
 With the oversight of our office in Hong Kong and our independent contractors, we believe these financial benefits have been realized without sacrificing the level of quality inherent in our products or service to our customers.

-Pura Vida products are sourced primarily from El Salvador, as well as China, Guatemala, and India.
-We have begun an active supply chain diversification process to ensure a focus on maintaining flexibility and to help mitigate the risk of concentrated production, similar to the Vera Bradley supply chain.
+Pura Vida products are sourced primarily from El Salvador, as well as China, Guatemala, Cambodia, Indonesia, and India.
+We have continued an active supply chain diversification process to ensure a focus on maintaining flexibility and to help mitigate the risk of concentrated production, similar to the Vera Bradley supply chain.